The Dead Matter (soundtrack)

-The Dead Matter: Original Motion Picture Soundtrack was both the twelfth album, and second movie soundtrack by the band, Midnight Syndicate, released July 30, 2010.
-The album features the original score to the supernatural horror film, The Dead Matter (2010), composed by Edward Douglas, as well as other gothic rock and heavy metal songs from the film.
+The Dead Matter: Original Motion Picture Soundtrack is both the twelfth album, and second movie soundtrack by the band, Midnight Syndicate, released July 30, 2010.
+The album features the original score to the supernatural horror film, The Dead Matter (2010), composed by Edward Douglas, as well as other songs from the film.
 The album also contained several remixes of previously released Midnight Syndicate material including one performed by related act, Destini Beard.

 Background and information

 In 1996 Midnight Syndicate composer, Edward Douglas, directed and scored a micro-budget version of The Dead Matter, shot on S-VHS for under two-thousand US dollars.
 After its release, he turned his attention to the formation and development of Midnight Syndicate.
 According to an article in Fangoria, the success of Midnight Syndicate's "soundtracks for imaginary films" caught the attention of horror filmmakers which led to film scoring opportunities.
 In 2008, the band scored and released the soundtrack to Robert Kurtzman's Rage (see The Rage: Original Motion Picture Soundtrack).
 That collaboration with Kurtzman led to the creation of The Dead Matter (2010) movie (directed and scored by Edward Douglas) and subsequent release of The Dead Matter: Original Motion Picture Soundtrack.